immerjs/immer/readme.md

 })
 ```

-The problem is that in JavaScript a function that doesn't return anything, also returns `undefined`!
+The problem is that in JavaScript a function that doesn't return anything also returns `undefined`!
 So immer cannot differentiate between those different cases.
 So, by default, Immer will assume that any producer that returns `undefined` just tried to modify the draft.